Zwemvest/kingmaker/docs/Playing-Notes/Adventure-summary.md

     - Barkskin potion
     - Lesser potion of fire resistance
 - [[Kairos]] found a longsword and a silver ring.
-- [[Lizzy-the-Leshby|Lizzy]] received a +1 mace and a +1 longsword from a trunk discovered by [[Djames]], as well as 2 lesser healing potions and a small leatherbound journal found in the same trunk.
+- [[Lizzy-the-Leshby|Lizzy]] received a +1 mace and a +1 longsword from a trunk discovered by [[Djames]], as well as 2 lesser healing potions and a small leather-bound journal found in the same trunk.
 - Found various armors and weapons in different chambers
 - [[Kairos]] found a Tanglefoot Bag
 - Found 800 gold intended as wages for the [[Aldori-Manor|Aldori Manor]] guards